Corvirtus Blog

 Manners: the key to principled and effective leadership

-What I am talking about is politeness: the largely ignored lubricant of a positive and productive relationship.
+What I am talking about is politeness: the largely ignored conduit of a positive and productive relationship.
 As philosophers will tell you, it’s the purest and, at the same time, the most artificial of all virtues.
 It’s artificial in the sense that there is no difference between seeming to be polite and actually being polite.
 In a nutshell, good manners are the choice to show respect and protect the dignity of another person.
 This makes it hard for me to understand why anyone would choose bad manners over good manners; especially, when a positive relationship means a shared success and greater effectiveness for all concerned.

 Nonetheless, bad manners are not only increasing, but increasingly accepted.
 I have wondered why this shift downwards in personal standards of decorum has bothered me and, more importantly, what difference it makes.
 After all, manners – bad or good – don’t really tell you much about a person.
 Nonetheless, manners may matter more than you might think.
 A dying culture invariably exhibits personal rudeness – observed influential science fiction writer Robert A. Heinlein.
 There is truth behind his observation: researchers find small acts of rudeness can quickly escalate to increasingly harmful events.[2]
 Because I am committed to a prosperous United States of America and, not incidentally, to preserving its culture, I’m more than a bit sour on the prospect of the decline and potential demise of something that I love.
 I wonder if our loss of civility isn’t partly to blame for the bunker mentality on political and social issues and the “gotcha” attitude of public discourse.
 It stands to reason that if someone’s manners put you off, it will be that much more challenging to appreciate their position and, thereby, to actually solve a problem.